KarenDanielyan/PHAROS-Clone/README.md

 - **Development tool only**: Not intended for production use
 - **No persistence**: State resets on restart
 - **Single instance**: Designed for one virtual laser at a time
-- **Localhost only**: No remote access for security consistency with real lasers
 - **No real hardware control**: Pure simulation for development purposes

 ## 📚 API Reference